heyitsryan/Two-Step-Digital-Analog-stick/README.md

 ## Parts needed:

-* 1 Sanwa JLF/JLX arcade joystick (or the EGStarts copy from amazon, link below)
+* 1 Sanwa JLF/JLX arcade joystick
 * 8 arcade micro switches with .187 terminals (List of tested switches is below)
 * 1 3d printed Two Step enclosure and 4 lids (.stl files attached to project for download)
 * wire (your preferred gauge and style)